-The EIDL program is open to a wide variety of businesses impacted by COVID-19, including hotels, recreational facilities, manufacturers, restaurants, retailers, professional services, health care providers and more.
+The EIDL program was open to a wide variety of businesses impacted by COVID-19, including hotels, recreational facilities, manufacturers, restaurants, retailers, professional services, health care providers and more.

-Loans are available to small businesses (and most nonprofits) that are directly impacted by COVID-19, as well as those that offer services directly related to impacted businesses.
-Also, businesses that are likely to be harmed by general losses in their community are eligible.
+Loans were available to small businesses (and most nonprofits) that were directly impacted by COVID-19, as well as those that offer services directly related to impacted businesses.

-In addition to this requirement, there are other important criteria that a business must meet in order to qualify:
+In addition to this requirement, other EIDL eligibility requirements that a business needed to meet to qualify include:

-- In general, your business must be suffering economic losses due to COVID-19, and COVID-19 only.
-If your business was struggling to make ends meet before the COVID-19 crisis, it’s not likely that you’ll qualify for this program.
+- In general, your business must have suffered economic losses due to COVID-19, and COVID-19 only.

 - Your personal credit history must be fair-to-good.